Key Takeaways

 For Google to be successful, Gemini doesn't need to be the best model.
 It needs to be good enough, cheap enough, and ubiquitous.

 That's classic bundling power.
 AI becomes table stakes, and marginal inference cost is amortized across massive ad and subscription revenue.
-One could argue that Google is the only player whose marginal cost of inference approaches zero.
-If AI does become table stakes, Google could probably win as a low cost supplier of inference on LLMs given its dominance in the value chain.
+One could argue that Google is among the few players whose marginal cost of inference could approach zero.
+If AI does become table stakes, that could position it well as a low-cost supplier of inference, though whether any of this translates into shareholder returns is a separate and far-from-certain question.

 Buying into AI versus building it